Arena: Budweiser Events Center | Loveland, Colorado

 Time: 6:05 p.m.
 PST

 Broadcast: Watch tonight’s game on AHLTV or hear Stockton’s radio call on Spreaker and iHeartRadio.
-Fans in the Stockton area can also listen to tonight’s action on Fox Sports Radio 1280 AM.
+Listeners in the Stockton area can also hear the game on Fox Sports 1280 AM.

 Join The Conversation: For live, in-game tweets, follow the Heat on Twitter.
 Join the conversation by replying to our updates or using the hashtag #STKvsCOL.

-Chase Chevrolet Big Moment of the Game Puck: Stay tuned on Twitter following the game for a chance to enter to win a puck signed by Byron Froese with our Chase Chevrolet Big Moment of the Game selection!
+Chase Chevrolet Big Moment of the Game Puck: Stay tuned on Twitter following the game for a chance to enter to win a puck signed by Adam Ruzicka with our Chase Chevrolet Big Moment of the Game selection!